Giga01-gnl/TryHackMe-Progress/README.md

 - What is VM (Virtual Machine)
 - ```
   dirb https://target.com
- (Enumerates hidden directories by brute-forcing common paths using a predefined wordlist.)
+ (List hidden directories by brute-forcing common paths using a predefined wordlist.)
 >*Notes*: I didn't know what the cyber security was, but this guide open a world for me.
 Im very interessed.

 ## ^2nd ROOM-Defensive Security Intro- [21 july 2025]